A model that says 'I am 95 percent sure' and is wrong 40 percent of the time is miscalibrated. Measuring that gap is uncertainty quantification.

 End-of-lesson check

-What is the core idea behind "Uncertainty Quantification in LLMs"?
+What is the main idea of "Uncertainty Quantification in LLMs"?

 A model that says 'I am 95 percent sure' and is wrong 40 percent of the time is miscalibrated.
 Measuring that gap is uncertainty quantification.